npham-dev/slideyyy/README.md

 A very bad not so good slideshow gallery component.
 Unstyled and smol (6.15 kB │ gzip: 1.99 kB).

-Unfortunately, slidey is currently not very smart or adaptive, so some items may be cut off.
+Unfortunately, slidey is currently not smart or adaptive, so some items may be cut off.
+Feels and runs like a 2010s library but without jQuery.

 ## Installation